 What does it mean to be a teenager today?

 Today’s teenager has a lot of responsibility.
-It’s possible that today’s teens are busier and more active than previous teen generations.
-This is partially due to the importance that connectedness and social media play in a teenager's life.
+Today’s teens are busier and more active than previous generations.
+This is partially due to the role that digital connectedness and social media play in a teenager's life.

 Why is teenage life so hard?

-Teenage life can be a challenge for both parents and teens to handle.
-Many teens are experiencing unfamiliar changes in their mental and physical states due to puberty, hormonal changes, and an increase in responsibility as teens become young adults.
+Teenage life can be challenging for both parents and teens.
+Many teens are experiencing unfamiliar changes in their mental and physical states due to puberty, hormonal changes, and an increase in responsibility as they become young adults.

 Why being a teenager is so stressful?